SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ..
 XXX link to https://developer.apple.com/documentation/swift/asyncsequence

 ..
-XXX what happened to ``Series`` which was supposed to be a currency type?
+TODO what happened to ``Series`` which was supposed to be a currency type?
    Is that coming from Combine instead of the stdlib maybe?

    Also... need a real API that produces a async sequence.